The Barefoot Times Tour

 Castro's restaurant where I had dinner, but look at the street sign - was it named after Frank Halliday?

 Another example of life imitating fiction.
-Is there any connection between my Eridanian character Norrie Harrish and this Coolum Beach park?
+Is there any connection between my Eridanian character Norrie and this Coolum Beach park?

 Further south, in Brisbane, are several locations also mentioned in Barefoot Times.